Instant erection pills: are they safe and effective?

 Cialis Important Safety Information: Read more about serious warnings and safety info.

 Like any other medication, FDA-approved treatments such as Viagra come with a list of side effects and potential interactions.
-But they’re regulated, proven to be safe, and evidence-based.
+But they’re regulated, proven to be safe, and effective in evidence-based tests of their action.
 Plus, they require an Rx from a healthcare provider, which can allow for an informed conversation about the drug.
 Instant erection pills, on the other hand, are associated with several potential risks.

 Because they’re dietary supplements, instant erection pills are not regulated by the FDA.
 They don’t have to go through the same safety and testing processes as prescription drugs.
-The thrill-seekers out there may be thinking, “Yeah, yeah, so there’s some risk, who cares if it works?”
-Well, currently, no herbal approaches have been found to be completely effective in treating ED.
+The thrill-seekers may be thinking, “Yeah, yeah, so there’s some risk, who cares if it works?”
+Well, currently, no herbal approaches are completely effective in treating ED.
 There’s only a small amount of research on them and it’s usually focused on individual ingredients rather than a combination of them and on animals rather than humans.

 Meanwhile, part of what makes instant erection pills (and male enhancement pills overall) so attractive is that they’re available OTC.
 You can find them at your local vitamin shop, online via Amazon and other sites, or even at the gas station.
 This level of accessibility can be enticing to some people, as it allows you to sidestep any potential awkwardness of talking to your healthcare provider about your sex life.
 Once you get over any initial discomfort, though, there are plenty of reasons to go the prescription route, starting with safety (more on that later).